PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

 # Ideas for Future Works (Scope for further improvements)

-  Better Results can be achived by using the below mentioned approaches
+  Better Results can be achieved by using the below mentioned approaches

   1) Using Proximal Policy Optimization (PPO) Algorithm for training muliplle Agents (20 Robotic Arms) in Multi-Agent version of
      Reacher Unity ML-Agent Environment (Ref: Proximal Policy Optimization Algorithms (https://arxiv.org/pdf/1707.06347.pdf))